 Supplemental Nutrition Assistance Program (SNAP)

-The Supplemental Nutrition Assistance Program (formerly known as food stamps) is a federal program that empowers individuals and families living with low incomes to purchase food essentials.
+The Supplemental Nutrition Assistance Program, formerly known as food stamps, is an instrumental federal program that seeks to empower individuals and families living with low incomes, by providing them with the means to purchase essential food items that are vital to their well-being.

-The program is designed to assist individuals and families who struggle to purchase enough food for a healthy diet and to help reduce the prevalence of hunger in the United States.
+The program is specifically tailored to assist those individuals and families who struggle to purchase enough food to maintain a healthy diet, while simultaneously working to help mitigate the prevalence of hunger in the United States.

 SNAP benefits are available via an Electronic Benefits Transfer (EBT) card, which functions similarly to a debit card and can be used at approved retailers to purchase qualified food items.
 To obtain SNAP benefits, individuals and families must satisfy certain requirements, such as citizenship status, income level, and property ownership limits.